ndlopez/quotes/README.md

 # CLI app to Scrape quotes from goodreads.com

-Using `Scrapy`'s module on python3, scrape quotes from famous authors and display them on the CLI.
+Using `Scrapy`'s module on python3, scrape quotes from famous authors and display them on the CLI.<br>
+This project could have probably be done by using Shell and Python alone.
+But I wanted to learn about Scrapy, sometimes it's helpful.

 !
 I know there is a CLI available for Unix/Linux users (called [`fortune`](https://en.wikipedia.org/wiki/Fortune_(Unix))), however on MacOS no such thing* (I don't use homebrew or any package manager).
 Therefore I created my own.

-On ~Goodreads.com~ there a lots of quotes arranged in pages and can be filtered by author.
+On *Goodreads.com* there are lots of quotes arranged in pages and can be filtered by author.
 The HTML page has the class **quoteText** for the quot and a span tag **authorOrTitle** for the author.

 Scrapy requires a URI to make a request an scrap data, this is defined at the beginning of the code,<br>